How to Get a Kansas Real Estate License

-- Successfully complete a 30 hour Principles of Real Estate course from an accredited school and receive a completion certificate from that school.
+- Successfully complete a 30 hour Principles of Real Estate course from an accredited school can be found on the Kansas Real Estate Commission website and receive a completion certificate from that school.
 This certificate allows you to take the State Exam.
 (This certificate is valid for 12 months, meaning you have 12 months to pass the State Exam.)

 - Pass each of two sections of the State Exam.
 You will receive a completion report for each part of the exam.
 (These two reports are valid for 6 months from the date you pass that section.)